 So, the benefits of exercising at work extend to many different fields.
 Starting a workout culture will reflect on the health of your team and give everyone a motivation boost.

 The new, productive team will be capable of dealing with demanding projects, and your office will become a supportive and stress-free environment.
-Because people will share a common physical activity, your team will also be able to communicate more effectively.
+As your team shares a common physical activity, they will also be able to communicate more effectively with each other.

 If you let go of the traditional vision of what an office should look like and introduce daily exercise as part of the job description, your work, and the business will experience an amazing positive change.